MagicalPanda8123/software-architecture-lab-assignments/README.md

 # software-architecture-lab-assignments
-this repository contains the assignments from the course "Software Architecture" at IUH.
+This repository contains the assignments from the course "Software Architecture" at IUH.
+- Student : Nguyen Minh Khang
+- ID : 21115911